mkarliner/ThingStudio/private/docs/custom-helpers.md

 ---
 title: "Custom Helpers"
 urlstring: "custom_helpers"
-summary: "Making your own helpers"
+summary: "Making your own template helpers"
 ---

-Our built-in [template helpers](/docs/template-helpers-reference) help you do accomplish the most common tasks in your templates, such as displaying real-time data, min, max and average values, etc.
+Our built-in [template helpers](/docs/template-helpers-reference) help you accomplish the most common tasks in your templates, such as displaying real-time data, min, max and average values, etc.

 However, you may want to do your own custom manipulations on message data before you display it.
-Changing Centigrade temperatures to Fahrenheit, for example.
+For example, changing Centigrade temperatures to Fahrenheit.
 To do this, you can write your own helpers.

 ##Defining custom helpers
 Custom helpers are defined in template-level JavaScript.
-Here is an example which does the Centigrade to Fahrenheit conversion, and vice versa.
+Here are two examples, the first does the Centigrade to Fahrenheit conversion, and the second converts Fahrenheit to Centigrade.

 <pre>
 Template[name].helpers({